What is Birth Control?

 The primary benefit of permanent birth control is the freedom to have sex without the worry of an unplanned pregnancy.

 Since permanent birth control is intended to be permanent, it is typically irreversible.
-However, tubal ligation can sometimes be reversed.
-Essure removal is also possible.
+However, essure removal is also possible.

 There is a higher chance of sterilization regret when patients are younger or have fewer children.
 This causes many gynecologists to refuse or at least discourage before age 25 and alternatively encourage LARC, long acting reversible contraceptive therapy.
 The rate of regret is greater than 40% in women who underwent sterilization in ages 18-24 years old.